alekator/IoTController/README.md

 - **API Connection Issues**: Double-check your API URLs and ensure the back-end is running.
 - **Database Errors**: Ensure migrations have been applied and the database is accessible.

-## Using Your Android Phone as an IoT Device
+## Using Your Android/Ios Phone as an IoT Device

-We've turned your Android phone into a makeshift IoT device!
+We've turned your Android/Ios phone into a makeshift IoT device!

 ### Steps